rosesarer/WHSTechNotes/journal.md

 to behave in a work environment you must be engaged on sometho=ing that you wanna do and be quiet while other people are working.

+#  march 2, 2026

+The job that i woiuld choose for technology would be engineering ebcasuse its more about vechuiles and other kinds of things baout tecchnoliogy and creativity.